-Watching your dog or cat have a seizure can be a frightening experience.
+Watching your cat have a seizure is a frightening experience.
 However, with a little bit of knowledge, you can make the situation safer for your pet and less frightening for you.

-In most cases, a seizure will last only 3-5 minutes or even less.
+In most cases, a cat's seizure only lasts a few seconds or minutes.
 During this period, there are several things you can do to help.

 - First of all, do not panic.
-Your dog or cat will pick up on your feelings and emotions and may become even more frightened as a result.
-In addition, you need to stay calm in order to help your dog or cat safely through the ordeal.
+Your cat will pick up on your feelings and emotions and may become even more frightened as a result.
+Also, you need to stay calm to help your cat safely through the seizure.

-- Move your dog or cat away from any objects or areas in which he can become injured.
-Make sure there are no sharp edges near him that he cut himself on.
-Move him away from any stairs that he might fall down.
+- Move your cat away from any objects or areas in which it can become injured.
+Make sure there are no sharp edges nearby that it could cut itself on.
+Move it away from any steps or stairs that it could fall.

-- Remember that your dog or cat has no control over his muscle movements while he is having a seizure.
+- Remember that your cat has no control over its muscle movements while it is having a seizure.
 Many pets will urinate and/or defecate during a seizure.

-- Keep your hands and other body parts away from his mouth so that you do not become injured.
+- Keep your hands and other body parts away from its mouth so that you do not become injured.
 Do not try to hold your pet's tongue.
-He is not likely to swallow his tongue while having a seizure.

-While any pet that has experienced his first seizure should be seen and examined by a veterinarian, in many cases it may not be necessary to rush your dog or cat to an emergency hospital.
+While any pet experiencing their first seizure should be examined by a veterinarian, it may not be necessary to immediately rush your cat to an emergency hospital.

-However, there are some situations where a seizure in a dog or cat becomes an emergency.
+However, there are some situations where a seizure in a cat becomes an emergency.

-A similar and equally dangerous situation occurs when a dog or cat has cluster seizures.
-Cluster seizures are, as the name implies, a cluster of seizures that occur back-to-back.
+A similar and equally dangerous situation occurs when a cat has cluster seizures.
+Cluster seizures are, as the name implies, a series of seizures that occur back-to-back.

-As with Status epilepticus, cluster seizures can be life-threatening and emergency veterinary attention should be sought for any dog or cat that has had more than two or three seizures in a 24 hour period.
+As with status epilepticus, cluster seizures can be life-threatening and emergency veterinary attention should be sought for any cat that has had more than two seizures in 24 hours.